hexawyz/Exo/ReadMe.md

 * PCI in `Exo.Discovery.Pci`, which is in charge of instantiating drivers for PCI devices.
 (NB: currently only supports GPUs)
 * SMBIOS in `Exo.Discovery.SmBios`, which is in charge of instantiating drivers for devices detected through the SMBIOS tables.
 (NB: currently only support RAM devices)
 * Monitor in `Exo.Discovery.Monitor`, which is in charge of instantiating drivers for monitor devices.
+* DNS-SD in `Exo.Discovery.DnsSd`, which is in charge of instantiating drivers for IP devices (services) discovered through DNS Service Discovery (also called mDNS or Bonjour).

 NB: Except for the root discovery subsystem, which is used to pull all the other ones, all discovery subsystems are themselves implemented as discoverable components.
 This means that adding a discovery subsystem into the mix is very easy.